 Sign up for updates about products, special offers, news and promotional materials from Goodman Fielder.

-The Asian-fusion phenomenon has reached new heights in Australia in recent years with more and more menu’s serving delicious Asian inspired dishes such as Katsu chicken burgers & cheeseburger spring rolls!
+It’s time to crack the chopsticks and embrace the Asian fusion flavours in your Aussie restaurant today!
+The Asian fusion phenomenon has reached new heights in Australia in recent years with more and more menu’s serving delicious Asian inspired dishes such as katsu chicken burgers & cheeseburger spring rolls!
 As the west-meets-east phenomenon continues to gain traction, Aussie chefs are redefining the way we enjoy Asian cuisine by creating unique flavour-packed dishes that break conventions and cause a stir.
 And, with over 14 million Australians opting for Asian cuisine as their most favourite, it’s a trend that promises to stick around.

 There’s a good chance you’ve become familiar with the katsu chicken burgers and cheeseburger spring rolls gracing your social media newsfeeds.
 The Asian-fusion phenomenon has reached new heights in Australia in recent years.